 The future of Artificial Intelligence in higher education space:

-Imagine an AI learning companion accompanying a student during his entire academic experience, tracking his improvement, making notes of areas where a student needs help, monitoring his health, activities, workload and supporting and guiding the student constantly throughout his academic life cycle.
+Imagine an AI learning companion accompanying a student during his entire academic experience, tracking his improvement, making notes of areas where a student needs help, monitoring his health, activities, workload, and supporting and guiding the student constantly throughout his academic life cycle.

 Imagine one-to-one Intelligent tutoring systems becoming commonplace.
 Think of “Teachable agents” who are asked to be taught by students about certain topics and are then assessed to assess the student.

-With a collaboration of VR and AI, imagine students experiencing the magnificence of various ancient civilizations, being able to visit the bottom of the sea to study marine ecosystem all the while sitting in the classroom, exploring the outer space.
+With a collaboration of VR and AI, imagine students experiencing the magnificence of various ancient civilizations, being able to visit the bottom of the sea to study the marine ecosystem all the while sitting in the classroom, exploring the outer space.

 What incorporation of AI means for educational institutions:

-For the educational institutions, it will cut the operational costs, yield better results, improve their student satisfaction rates and increase their enrollment and retention rates considerably.
+For the educational institutions, it will cut the operational costs, yield better results, improve their student satisfaction rates, and increase their enrollment and retention rates considerably.
 For instance, institutions spend millions on student recruitments.
 They invest large sums of money in internet marketing, on admission counselors and when the prospective students don’t enroll, they have to suffer huge losses.
-AI for Enrollment cuts these costs, ensures greater student satisfaction and thus better enrollment rates.
+AI for Enrollment cuts these costs ensures greater student satisfaction and thus better enrollment rates.

 AI might come with its own problems but it is not to be looked at as Pandora’s box.
 In the coming decades, the world is going to be entirely changed by artificial intelligence techniques.
 The sooner we adopt it, the better adept we will be at it.
 Don’t you think?